grepcent / static financial knowledge base

 Latest 10-K MD&A

-Extracted between Item 7 and the next Item 7A/8 heading after HTML sanitization.
+Extracted structurally from real Item 7 body heading to real Item 7A/8 boundary.
 Confidence: high.
 Filing date: 2026-02-18.
 Report date: 2025-12-31.

+ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 You should read the following discussion and analysis of our financial condition and results of operations together with our financial statements and the related notes appearing under Item 8 of this Form 10-K.